Skip to main content

 Exemption

-It is possible to opt for the SME scheme in Malta if you are established within the EU.
+It is possible to opt for the SME scheme in Malta.

 Transactions excluded from the SME scheme

-The following transactions are excluded from the SME scheme:
+The following transactions and special schemes are excluded from the SME scheme:

 National annual threshold